-NOTE To verify that you have correctly re-entered the survey, shoot in a point that was mapped in the original survey.
-The new point should be on top of or very close to the point shot in the original survey."
+Begin adding new data points to the survey.
+To verify that you have correctly re-entered the survey, shoot in a point that was mapped in the original survey.
+The new point should be on top of or very close to the point shot in the original survey.